Transfer Learning for Contextual Multi-armed Bandits: Introduction

-where $\pi^{\star}$ is the oracle policy with complete knowledge of the reward functions $\{ f_{k} \}_{1\leq k \leq K}$.
-One can expect that as long as the distributions $P$ and $Q$ are similar, the auxiliary data from the source $P$-bandit can improve the decision-making in the $Q$-bandit.
-Therefore, it is natural to quantify the improvement in terms of the cumulative regret, which can be viewed as the amount of information transferred from the source distribution $P$ to the target distribution $Q$.
+where $\pi^{\star}$ is the oracle policy with complete knowledge of the reward functions $\{ f_{k} \}_{k=1}^{K}$.
+One can expect that as long as distributions $P$ and $Q$ are similar, the source data from the $P$-bandit can improve the decision-making in the $Q$-bandit.
+Therefore, it is natural to quantify the improvement in the cumulative regret, which can be viewed as the amount of information transferred from the source distribution $P$ to the target distribution $Q$.

-This paper focuses on transfer learning under the covariate shift model where the marginal distributions of the covariates $P_{X}$ and $Q_{X}$ differ (i.e.~$P_{X}\neq Q_{X}$) but that the conditional distributions of $Y^{(k)}$ given $X$ are identical for $P$ and $Q$ (i.e.~$P_{Y^{(k)}|X}=Q_{Y^{(k)}|X}$) for all $1\leq k\leq K$.
-This framework is well motivated by many practical applications, typically arising from the scenario when the same study is conducted among different populations.
-We point out several examples as follows. \begin{itemize} \item \textbf{Personalized medicine.} A medical treatment can often be modeled as a sequential decision-making procedure involving treatment type and drug dosage, making the contextual multi-armed bandit a promising framework to design efficient strategies \citep{tewari2017ads,yu2021reinforcement}.
-While personalized healthcare based on an individual patient's biomarkers and health records can substantially increase the success rate, it is often the case where clinical results are scarce due to cost or ethical concerns.
-In this scenario, a common solution is to leverage auxiliary data collected from other clinical studies, which can be modeled as the covariate shift setting due to the difference in patients' profiles.
+This paper focuses on transfer learning under the covariate shift model, where the marginal distributions of covariates $P_{X}$ and $Q_{X}$ differ (i.e.~$P_{X}\neq Q_{X}$), but the conditional reward distributions of $Y^{(k)}$ given $X$ are identical under $P$ and $Q$ (i.e.~$P_{Y^{(k)}|X}=Q_{Y^{(k)}|X}$) for all $1\leq k\leq K$.
+This framework is well motivated by many practical applications, typically arising from the scenarios when the same study is conducted among different populations.
+For instance, healthcare providers in a hospital may utilize medical records from other healthcare centers to better guide medical treatments.
+While the patient characteristics (captured by the marginal context distributions) tend to differ across different hospitals, given the same patient profile, the effects of the same treatment (which can be modeled as the conditional reward distributions) in various medical institutions can be identical in many cases.
+Therefore, it is natural to model this scenario as a covariate shift.

-\item \textbf{Online recommendation.} Contextual multi-armed bandits are also frequently used in online recommendation systems that seek to learn dynamically the preferences of an individual customer from a pool of candidates based on the demographics and purchase histories \citep{agrawal2019mnl,kallus2020dynamic}.
-Since each user is only able to purchase a small set of products, the availability of transactional data is often limited in practice.
-Therefore it is natural to explore information from different but related customers in order to better predict the possibility of a certain customer purchasing a certain product.
-In such cases, one can view the difference among users as a covariate shift.